prasenjit-c/prasenjit-c.github.io/blogpages/hbm-nvidia-part3.md

 In this post, our focus will be on analyzing GEMM performance using cuBLAS.

 For further details, you can refer to the official [cuBLAS documentation](https://docs.nvidia.com/cuda/cublas/index.html) and the [GEMM function API reference](https://docs.nvidia.com/cuda/cublas/#cublas-t-gemm).

+To conduct this analysis, I created a GEMM program based on NVIDIA's [CUDALibrarySamples](https://github.com/NVIDIA/CUDALibrarySamples.git).
+My modified version, which includes switches for profiling and performance measurement, is available in my [GitHub repository](https://github.com/prasenjit-c/cuda-tests/tree/main/gemm).